| print view | expand content | forums | guestbook | disable ads | Contribute / Submit |

 PS - you can't move the address bar too.
 Or the order of buttons in the standard toolbar for that matter.

-Update: The search bar can be removed.
-By means of a registry hack.
+Update: The search bar can be removed by means of a registry hack.

-Can't access Mail/Newsgroups in one click
+Can't access EMail/Newsgroups in one click

 Where is the one click button to access my email?